nickdnj/VistterStudio/docs/PRD.md

 **Export Process:**
 1. Validate timeline for export compatibility
 2. Convert timeline data to JSON segment format
-3. Include asset references and camera configurations
+3. Include media references and camera configurations
 4. Upload segment to Firebase for distribution
 5. Notify broadcast nodes of new segment availability